-When turning, turn left from the center of the roadway, turn right from along the curb or shoulder, and stay to the right.
+When turning, turn left from the center of the roadway, turn right from along the curb or shoulder, and stay to the righ

 Stay alert and use your brain when you ride.
 You must be constantly thinking and aware of what’s going on around you.

 Pace yourself.
-The Icon LASIK TOUR OF THE MOON is not a race.
+Tour of the Moon is not a race.
 Not all riders travel at the same speed, so don’t try to keep up with someone who rides too fast for you.
 Riding too fast or in too high a gear is tough on your knees, heart and lungs.

 Be considerate.
-The bicycling skills of those participating in the Icon LASIK TOUR OF THE MOON cover the full range of the spectrum.
-Each rider must look out for someone else, as well as for himself.
+Bicycling skills of those participating in Tour of the Moon cover the full range of the spectrum.
+Look out for yourself and others.

 Be a predictable rider.
 Don’t keep other bicyclists and motorists guessing about what your next move will be.
 A predictable rider is a safe rider.

 Be courteous to passing vehicles and other bicyclists.
-Instead of riding several abreast, go single file and let those behind you pass.
+Instead of riding several abreast, ride single file and let those behind you pass.

-Cooperate with Icon LASIK TOUR OF THE MOON officials.
+Cooperate with event officials.
 State troopers and other law enforcement personnel will be present at busy intersections.
 Obey their signals.

 Please stay on the marked route.
-The Icon LASIK TOUR OF THE MOON route has been selected for your safety.
+The Icon Eyecare Tour of the Moon route has been selected for your safety.
 Services are not available to you if you are off the route.

 Keep your head up and your ears open.
-Do not wear radio headphones while riding!
+Do not wear headphones while riding.